jamesquinlan/principles-programming-languages/README.md

 **Concurrency**: Concurrency is the ability of a programming language to handle multiple tasks or threads simultaneously.
 A programming language can provide different synchronization primitives, such as locks, semaphores, and monitors, to manage concurrent access to shared resources.

-**Object-Oriented Programming**: Object-oriented programming is a programming paradigm that emphasizes the use of objects and classes to organize and structure code.
+**Object-Oriented Programming**: Object-oriented programming is a programming paradigm that emphasizes using objects and classes to organize and structure code.
 It provides encapsulation, inheritance, and polymorphism, enabling code reuse and maintainability.

+**Functional Programming**: The functional programming paradigm treats computation as evaluating mathematical functions.
+It emphasizes immutability, higher-order functions, and declarative code structures to achieve more predictable and concise software development.

 ## Topics